cerb/cerb.github.io/_docs/scripting/variables.md

     label: Docs &raquo;
     url: /docs/home/
   -
-    label: Bots &raquo;
+    label: Developer Guide &raquo;
-    url: /docs/bots/
   -
     label: Scripting &raquo;
-    url: /docs/bots/scripting/
+    url: /docs/scripting/
 ---

-Let's assume that you want to change the output of a [template](/docs/bots/scripting/) depending on who you are talking to.
+Let's assume that you want to change the output of an [automation](/docs/automations/) depending on who you are talking to.

 This can be accomplished with **variables**.
 A variable is a special token that is substituted with the current value of a particular piece of information.